 Not only does this song has a very solid melody.
 It also features a bombastic arrangement that serves as a formidable platform for the vocals of Bryan Adams.
 Heaven may not have a title that shouts of love.
 However, as you listen to the lyrics, you’ll know exactly what the song is getting to.
 Think of the song as a very appropriate description of what true love-struck people feel.
 They’re in heaven.

-Playing this 1983 song should give you that similar feeling.
+Playing this 1983 song should give you a similar feeling.
 The melody is almost heavenly, especially if you learn to play the song using the fingerpicking technique.
 And even if you’re still a greenhorn in the world of arpeggios, strumming the chords will still give you a song that’s heaven to the ears.

 23. Love Story by Taylor Swift